 - Ascent: 330m

 Leaving our accommodation in Penrith we set off on a traffic free cycle route that is part of the C2C cycling route.
 We reverse this part of the route taking us over Thicker Beck (once Penrith’s main water supply) and continue through Newton Rigg college.
 From here we ride on small local back-roads that have very little traffic.
 The views of the Lakeland Fells from here are stunning as we work our way though the small villages of Laithes and Skelton, which is famed for its famous racehorse trainers.
-Next is the ancient forest of Greystoke, where we take a well-earned rest at Greystoke Cycle Café which overlooks Greystoke Castle.
-On offer come rain or shine are yummy home-made cakes and drinks.
+Next is the ancient forest of Greystoke, and we’ll cycle on to pass Greystoke Castle.
 Greystoke is famous for its association with the legend of Tarzan.
-So after scoffing your cakes we’ll be seeing who can do the best Tarzan impression before we set off on the bikes.
+So after stopping for lunch we’ll be seeing who can do the best Tarzan impression before we set off on the bikes.
 Next we head towards Blencow Hall, a fortified house with gatehouse wing dating back to the 15th century, before retracing our pedalling a little for our return to Penrith.

 - Meals: Breakfast, lunch